dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3146: A fair tax system can encourage growth and fairness.
+### T3146: Focus on an equitable tax system that encourages growth and rewards hard work.

 |Support|
 |---|